Pozadr/Guessing-Game/README.md

 # Guessing game

-User has to guess randomised number from 1 to 10.
+User has to guess randomised number from 1 to "UserChoosingMaximum".
+* Input data validation.